 Full Board buffet meals.
 Snacks.
 Afternoon cakes and pastries.
 Ice-cream 11.00-17.00.

 Unlimited local alcoholic beverages and soft drinks 10.00-23.00.

 All are included except where indicated.

-You've got a Turkish bath, Zen area, sauna, whirlpool bath, the gym and Balinese beds.
-And there's a variety of massages to pick from.
+You've got a Turkish bath, Zen area, sauna, whirlpool and gym.
+And there's a variety of massages to pick from too.

 Various activities to take part in, such as water polo, darts, aqua gym and pilates.